 Two PSNRs are requested to be provided:

-PSNR1: it is measured on the decoded picture size
+PSNR1: it is measured on the decoded picture size by calculating MSE for each picture, accumulating MSEs for all pictures and calculating average PSNR from the accumulated MSE.

 PSNR2: it is measured after upsampling of the decoded picture if the decoded picture size is in smaller resolution, the existed VTM interpolation filters are used for upsampling.